PINTO0309/onnx2tf/README.md

       The search stops when the final output OP accuracy check shows "Matches".
       When used together with check_onnx_tf_outputs_elementwise_close_full,
       the generated JSON is used to re-evaluate accuracy.
       Default: False

+    auto_generate_json_on_error: Optional[bool]
+      When accuracy validation detects errors greater than 1e-2, attempts to generate a parameter replacement JSON as a best-effort fix.
+      Default: False

     check_gpu_delegate_compatibility: Optional[bool]